Ckalia11/Websites/README.md

 # Websites
-Three websites I built from scratch using HTML5, CSS3, JavaScript, and Bootstrap
+Three websites I built from scratch using HTML5, CSS3, JavaScript, and Bootstrap.
+All websites were made to practice and master CSS3 Flexbox, Grid, Floats, and Bootstrap.

-Visit them at :
+A sample Programming website
 https://ckalia11.github.io/ProgrammingWebsite/

-A Retail Website Interface Created Using CSS3 Flexbox
+A sample Retail Website
 https://ckalia40.github.io/Retail-Website/

+A sample profile website

 https://ckalia149.github.io/Bootstrap/